zjian107-su/zjian107-su/README.md

 - 📫 How to reach out to me: zjian107@syr.edu
 - 😄 Pronouns: He/Him
-- 💬 Ask me anything
-- 💻 Technology can change the way how we live and work
+- 💻 Technology changes the way how we live and work
 - ☘️ I enjoy Freeline skating, couple dancing and dog training

 <a href="https://www.linkedin.com/in/zezhengjiang/"><img width="74" alt="LinkedIn" src="https://user-images.githubusercontent.com/35544956/106090157-846f3000-60f7-11eb-898d-88ab210e1725.png"></a>